mediacms-io/mediacms/docs/admins_docs.md

 ## 2. Server Installation

 The core dependencies are Python3, Django3, Celery, PostgreSQL, Redis, ffmpeg.
 Any system that can have these dependencies installed, can run MediaCMS.
-But we strongly suggest installing on Linux Ubuntu 18 or 20 versions.
+But we strongly suggest installing on Linux Ubuntu (tested on versions 20, 22).

-Installation on a Ubuntu 18 or 20 system with git utility installed should be completed in a few minutes with the following steps.
+Installation on an Ubuntu system with git utility installed should be completed in a few minutes with the following steps.
 Make sure you run it as user root, on a clear system, since the automatic script will install and configure the following services: Celery/PostgreSQL/Redis/Nginx and will override any existing settings.

-Automated script - tested on Ubuntu 18, Ubuntu 20, and Debian Buster
+Automated script - tested on Ubuntu 20, Ubuntu 22 and Debian Buster

 ```bash
 mkdir /home/mediacms.io && cd /home/mediacms.io/